 Xerox is helping change the way the world works.
-By applying our expertise in imaging, business process, analytics, automation and user-centric insights, we engineer the flow of work to provide greater productivity, efficiency and personalization.
-We do business in 180 countries, and our more than 130,000 employees create meaningful innovations and provide business process services, printing equipment, software and solutions that make a real difference for our clients - and their customers.
+By applying our expertise in imaging, business processes, analytics, automation and user-centric insights, we engineer the flow of work to provide greater productivity, efficiency and personalization.
+Our employees create meaningful innovations and provide business process services, printing equipment, software and solutions that make a real difference for our clients and their customers in 180 countries.
+On January 29, 2016, Xerox announced that it plans to separate into two independent, publicly-traded companies: a business process services company, which will be called Conduent, and a document management and document outsourcing company, which will retain the name Xerox.
+The company expects to complete the separation by year-end 2016.
+Learn more at www.xerox.com.